 Is It a Good Time to Visit the Grand Canyon During Winter?
 (December – February)

 Winter sees the Grand Canyon frequently blanketed with light to moderate snow.
-Temperatures drop to a bone-chilling 30° F to 50° F. At its coldest, the frigid air can plummet into the single digits, especially during evenings and nights in January and February.
+Temperatures drop to a bone-chilling 30° F to 50° F. The frigid air can plummet into the single digits at its coldest, especially during evenings and nights in January and February.

 Roads become icy in the winter, hiking trails are slicker, and portions of the national park, like North Rim, are closed.
 In addition, the days at the Grand Canyon are shorter, as sunset falls between 5 pm and 6:30 pm.